-- reference is made only to individual elements of sustainability (e.g. exclusions or ESG integration only or an indication that no investments are made in assets on the Swiss Association for Responsible Investments ("SVVK-ASIR") exclusion list1), or - a sustainability report is published for a non-sustainable portfolio in which it is made clear that the portfolio is not managed sustainably.
+- reference is made only to individual elements of sustainability (e.g. exclusions or ESG integration only or an indication that no investments are made in assets on the Swiss Association for Responsible Investments ("SVVK-ASIR") exclusion list3), or - a sustainability report is published for a non-sustainable portfolio.

+In both cases, it has to be made clear that the portfolio is not managed sustainably.